buildpacks/community/GOVERNANCE.md

 In order to ensure RFCs receive proper attention and don't stagnate, we've adopted a practice of the "RFC Roundup" during one weekly working group meeting - we go through currently open RFCs, check up on their status, and make sure discussion is still active and discuss how to move them forward.

 ## Roadmap
-The Cloud Native Buildpacks Core Team is responsible for establishing a yearly roadmap laying out our aspirations for that year.
+The Cloud Native Buildpacks TOC is responsible for establishing a yearly roadmap laying out our aspirations for that year.
 This shared vision is essential for keeping the development process focused.

 ## Updating Governance
-All substantive changes in Governance require a supermajority agreement by the Core Team.
+All substantive changes in Governance require a supermajority agreement by the TOC.

 ---